Dietmar Hamann

-Dietmar Johann Wolfgang "Didi" Hamann (/de/; born 27 August 1973) is a German football pundit and former professional player.
+Dietmar Johann Wolfgang Hamann (/de/; born 27 August 1973) is a German football pundit and former professional player.

 Throughout his career, he played for Bayern Munich, Newcastle United, Liverpool and Manchester City primarily in a defensive midfield position.
 He was a member of the Germany national team from 1997 until 2006 and represented his nation in two FIFA World Cups and two UEFA European Championships, reaching the 2002 FIFA World Cup final.
 He is known in Ireland as a football pundit on RTÉ's live coverage of major European and international competitions.

 Throughout his playing career Hamann gained a reputation for being a highly consistent and reliable player.
 He is highly respected by supporters of Liverpool due in large part to his involvement in the club's victory in the 2005 UEFA Champions League final.